Manishearth/manishearth.github.io/source/drafts/ffi.md

 ## Type replacing for fun and profit

-Using [blacklisting][blacklist] in conjunction with the `--raw-line`/`raw_line()` flag, one can effectively ask bindgen to "replace" types.
-Blacklisting asks bindgen not to generate bindings for a type, however bindgen will continue to generate bindings _referring_ to that type if necessary.
-(Unlike opaque types where bindgen generates an opaque binding for the type and uses it everywhere). `--raw-line` lets you request bindgen to add a line of raw rust code to the file, and such a line can potentially define or import a new version of the type you blacklisted.
+Using [blocklisting][blocklist] in conjunction with the `--raw-line`/`raw_line()` flag, one can effectively ask bindgen to "replace" types.
+Blocklisting asks bindgen not to generate bindings for a type, however bindgen will continue to generate bindings _referring_ to that type if necessary.
+(Unlike opaque types where bindgen generates an opaque binding for the type and uses it everywhere). `--raw-line` lets you request bindgen to add a line of raw rust code to the file, and such a line can potentially define or import a new version of the type you blocklisted.
 Effectively, this lets you replace types.

 Bindgen generates unit tests ensuring that the layout of your structs is correct (run them!), so if you accidentally replace a type with something incompatible, you will get warnings at the struct level (functions may not warn).